2. Unit planner

-- The key concepts for this unit is perspective.
+- The key concepts for this unit are identity, representation and perspective.

-- Related concepts for this unit include beauty, representation, pressure and self-esteem.
+- Related concepts for this unit include beauty, gender and self-worth.

 - The purpose of this unit is to understand how social constructs of beauty are constructed and challenged.